 The 1More SonoFlow is a wallet-friendly, comfy headphone with good sound quality and noise cancellation.
 It boasts an average decibel reduction of 24.3 dB.
 Passive cancellation blocks typing and mouse clicking, but footsteps and HVAC hum are still audible.
 We could hear the microwave whirring but not the beeping alarm.
 Active noise cancellation wasn't much better with audible snapping and desk knocking, but it dampened most voices and kept office chatter on the fringes, making it less distracting.

 The 1More doesn't have the best noise cancellation, but for the price, we think most listeners will accept the trade-off of saving money.
-If you need more than adequate blocking, the Bose QuietComfort Earbuds would be the next step up in performance and price.
-We had challenges with pairing the 1More when trying to connect it to a new device in proximity to a previously paired device.
-It isn't a deal breaker, but it could be frustrating depending on your goals.
+If you need more than adequate blocking, the Bose QuietComfort headphones or the Sony XM4 would be the next step up in performance and price.
+We encountered challenges when attempting to pair the 1More with a new device in close proximity to a previously paired device.
+It isn't a deal breaker, but it could be frustrating if a multi-point connection is a primary goal.
 Overall, the 1More is a contender for those who want to spend less and can lower their expectations to match the price.

 How We Tested

 Our testing process combines extensive listening and day-to-day use of each product with precise lab testing using advanced audio equipment.
 We invested over 600 hours using these products in normal day-to-day use, examining every detail, from sound quality, depth, and balance across all music genres and volumes to comfort and customizations.
 We used them at the gym, on long flights, and in busy offices.
-The result is a thorough review of the top noise cancellation models.
+The result is a comprehensive review of the top noise-canceling models.

 Our professional audio testing studio allows us to ensure our headphone reviews are the most accurate and dependable.
 This facility was designed with inspiration from Steve Temme, CEO of Listen, Inc., to exceed industry standards for audio testing.
 We partnered with experts from Listen, Inc. to fine-tune for maximum precision.